strongloop/strongloop.com2/_posts/2017-06-15-loopback-as-an-event-publisher.md

 accounts /*The event model active*/
 ```

-5. Login to Cloudant and create a new document in accounts collection.
+5. Log in to Cloudant and create a new document in accounts collection.

 <img class="aligncenter wp-image-29404" src="{{site.url}}/blog-assets/2017/04/CloudAntRecord.png" alt="Cloudant new record" width="600" height="331" />